Alberta Probate Fees: Legal Cost of Probating Estates

 Legal Fees For Probate In Calgary And Edmonton, Alberta

-Alberta probate fees can be broken down into two categories.
+People usually worry about the cost of legal services.
+With respect to probate, Alberta probate fees can be broken down into two categories.
 The categories include the Alberta probate fees charged by the Government of Alberta and the cost of a hiring a lawyer to make the probate application for you.
 Learn more below but know that the Calgary and Edmonton based law firm of Kahane Law Office makes applications for probate across the province.
-New to the understanding probate?
+New to the idea of trying to understand probate?
 Watch our video on What is Probate.
-If you need to learn more about probate fees in Alberta, call Kahane Law Office in both Calgary and Edmonton.
+If you need or want to learn more about probate fees in Alberta, call Kahane Law Office in both Calgary and Edmonton.

 Do not hesitate to call or email.
 We do not charge for our telephone probate consultation.
 This lets you know if you need to probate the estate or not.